deja-vu-platform/deja-vu/docs/index.md

 are configured in JSON and you can style your app with CSS.

-- **conventional output** A compiled re# app is a standard MEAN (MongoDB-Express-Angular-Node.js) app, which you can deploy with very little effort using popular cloud providers.
+- **conventional output** A compiled re# app is a standard MEAN (MongoDB-Express-Angular-Node.js) app, which can be easily deployed with popular cloud providers.
-If you don't have a preferred cloud provider, you can follow our guide to [easily deploy]() to Heroku.
+If you don't have a preferred cloud provider, you can follow our guide to [deploy]() to Heroku.

 **Re# is a research prototype and you shouldn't rely on it for anything